The general categories of articles are:

 investigative experiences, educational technology, simulations

-and games and biology standards
+and games, and biology and life science education standards

 b.
 Social and ethical implications of biology and how to teach such

-lation, health care, nutrition, sexuality, and gender, and drugs
+agriculture, population, health care, nutrition, sexuality and

 c.
 Reviews and updates of recent advances in the life sciences in